IdaCy/error_interp/README.md

   --output_dir outputs/polite_run
 ```

-You can do this for each paraphrase style (e.g. “urgent,” “polite,” etc.) to produce multiple `.pt` files containing your model’s outputs.
+You can do this for each typo style (e.g. “main,” word changed “swap,” in charecters etc.) to produce multiple `.pt` files containing your model’s outputs.

 ### Scoring and Evaluation